 If it isn't right, it will also damage your reputation as you are training the subscribers to wait for a better deal.
 This will hurt your profits long-term.

 4. The big announcement

 Another formula that has a high success rate is the announcement line.
 After all, it doesn't have to be a huge announcement.

 You will have the subscribers engaged if you're sending out announcement such as:

-Such strategy encourages the subscribers to engage with the email by opening it, following the CTA button, and eventually purchase.
+Such a strategy encourages subscribers to engage with the email by opening it, following the CTA button, and eventually purchase.
 Above all, it's also enticing.
 The word "VIP access" will make people curious to at least open the email.

 In the majority of cases, you will put the announcements in the newsletter.
 That is a great action to take.
 Nonetheless, you have to be careful about using the word "newsletter" frequently.
 Eventually, people will get bored of reading such content.

 Present the information in an exciting way that will get the attention of your recipients.

 Even though a small percentage of the population don't love surprises, it inevitably gets their attention.